Facebook (FB) Q4 2016 Results - Earnings Call Transcript

 Well, I think AI is going to be great for the experience that people have in our community.
 So there are a few types of systems here that we're working on around understanding content.
 One is around visual content and the other is about language.
 So, for visual content, we want to be able to look at a photo and understand what's in it, right, and whether that's something that you're going to be interested in, right?
 And similarly, we want to be able look at a video and watch it and understand whether that's something that you're going to be interested in.

-And you can imagine that today, we consider putting things in your News Feed that you're connected to in some way, right, that are from a friend or a page that you're following or that one of your friends like.
+And you can imagine that today, we consider putting things in your News Feed that you're connected to in some way, right, that are from a friend or a page that you're following or that one of your friends likes.
 But there's no reason that we shouldn't be able to match you up with any of the millions of pieces of content that you might be interested in that gets shared on Facebook every day, except for the fact that we don't have the AI technology to know what those are about and if they match your interest today.
 So, a combination of being able to understand the text that people message, read the articles that people would want to look at, watch the videos, look at the photos, are going to be great, too.

 Another area where I'm really excited about this is our ability to keep the community safe, right?
 So there's an increasing focus on objectionable content, right, and a lot of unfortunate things, right, that people share on Facebook.
 And it's a minority of the content, but I'm really focused on making sure that our company gets faster at taking the bad stuff down.
 And we can do better with people, but ultimately the best thing that we can do is build AI systems that can watch a video and understand that it's going to be problematic and violate the policies of our community and that people aren't going to want to see it and then just not show it to people before bad experiences happen and things like violence gets spread through – violent content gets spread through the network.